-Welcome to the Lab at Ryan.
+Welcome to the Penn Vet Diagnostic Laboratories.
 In an effort to make your experience here as seamless as possible, we have integrated our services to better serve your needs.

-- Sample guidelines: To make it easier for you, we provide guidelines for submitting samples to us, depending on the service you need to use.
+Submission Guidelines & Forms: To make it easier for you, we provide guidelines and forms for submitting samples to us, depending on the service you need to use.

-Lab Sections: The Lab @ Ryan Hospital comprises specializations, including:
+Lab Sections: The Penn Vet Diagnostic Laboratories comprise specializations, including:

 - Clinical Pathology/Cytology

 - Clinical Microbiology

 - Diagnostic Parasitology